 Cioppino

-Cioppino is a homey seafood stew thought to be created by West Coast (specifically San Francisco) Italian immigrants, with a rich tomato base as its primary broth.
+Cioppino is a homey seafood stew thought to have been created by West Coast (specifically San Francisco) Italian immigrants, with a rich tomato base as its primary broth.

 The seafood that goes into cioppino generally has a regional focus, integrating ingredients like Dungeness Crab in San Francisco or lobster in Maine.